Don Vicic

-Donald Joseph Vicic (born 1935) was a Canadian football player who played for the BC Lions.
+Donald Joseph Vicic (born January 3, 1935) is an American former professional football player who played for the BC Lions.
 He won the Grey Cup with them in 1964.
 He played college football at Ohio State University.
 He was later an investment advisor and founded Brown & Vicic Limited.
 He is currently a vice-president and consultant to RBC Dominion Securities.

+As of 2025, Vicic lives in West Vancouver and is the oldest living ex-BC Lions player.